 Simple and neutral – it’s not your client’s thing?
 Choose a bright, bold floral or geometric pattern for the fabric used on their window coverings.
 The windows and the room will be instantly infused with spunk and youthfulness.
 Keep the pattern large rather than small to avoid a too busy or overwhelming look.

 Silk window draperies continue to be popular in the design world.
 While more expensive than other fabrics, silk brings a shine and lightness that is guaranteed to upgrade any room.
 These panels can be adjusted to always allow the desired amount of light into a room as well as being easy to take down and clean.

 The natural trend is uniquely contrasted with the ongoing technology boom.
 Incorporate technology into your design by controlling blinds and curtains with a remote, a light switch, or by using the Internet.
 No matter what the design of your room—natural, modern, luxury—going high-tech with your window treatments will bring your designs into this new era.

 Green is more than just a soothing color; going green with décor is a way of designing rooms that are environmentally friendly.
-Fabrics that contain UV repelling fibers reduce glare, reduce heat transfer, and reduce your energy bill.
+Fabrics that contain UV repelling fibers reduce glare, reduce heat transfer, and reduce your energy bill, with the furnace repair englewood nj you can check your costs, install and repairs any heating system.
 Fabrics are going green in many other ways as well.
 Some contain antimicrobial and anti-fungal fibers woven in.
 Other fabrics are stain, mold, and mildew-resistant; still more are colored with non-toxic dyes, all of which make your décor healthy for you and your personal environment.